Yeldaai/chat-plugin/README.md

 - shouldBeOpened : false
 - parentContainerId : `container_id` (dom element id), if the 'container_id' does not exists in the dom, the iframe will be inserted into document body
 - isStartBtn: false (set to true only if need to show start button)
+- canBeClosed: true (used to toggle the visible state of close button, if parentContainerId provided 'canBeClosed' set to false)

 ```javascript
   yeldaChat.setupChat({